MicrosoftCloudEssentials-LearningHub/PDFs-Invoice-Processing-Fapp-DocIntelligence/README.md

 ----------

 > [!IMPORTANT]
-> This repository showcases demonstrations and scenarios using Microsoft Cloud technologies.
+> This example is based on a `public network site and is intended for demonstration purposes only`.
+It showcases how several Azure resources can work together to achieve the desired result.
+Consider the section below about [Important Considerations for Production Environment](#important-considerations-for-production-environment).
 Please note that `these demos are intended as a guide and are based on my personal experiences.
 For official guidance, support, or more detailed information, please refer to Microsoft's official documentation or contact Microsoft directly`: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME)

 > How to parse PDFs from an Azure Storage Account, process them using Azure Document Intelligence, and store the results in Cosmos DB. <br/> <br/>
 > 1. Upload your PDFs to an Azure Blob Storage container. <br/>